-8. CONCLUSION
+CONCLUSION

-The POSCOMM units are being developed to provide a robust urban navigation solution that can provide precise positioning inside buildings where the GPS signals cannot Military applications for this technology be received. include improved military operations in urban terrain (MOUT).
+The POSCOMM units are being developed to provide a robust urban navigation solution that can provide precise positioning inside buildings where the GPS signals cannot be received.
+Military applications for this technology include improved military operations in urban terrain (MOUT).
 Commercial applications include firefighters as well as other first responders.
-Rex Systems Incorporated has expanded on the basic POSCOMM positioning capabilities provided by NAVSYS and is partnering with NAVSYS to develop the First Responder System shown in Figure 14.
 This project will give firefighters, police officers and emergency officials an electronic vest and eyepieces that will provide their commanders with their location and their vital signs, as well as real-time video of their surroundings.